 •Chronic suicidal intent and/or plan and/or severe self-injury behaviors; history of suicide attempts within the past 2 years

-•Indications that short-term therapy may be detrimental or non-beneficial, as determined by
+•Indications that short-term therapy may be detrimental or non-beneficial, as determined by the treating clinician

 •Evidence or risk of significant deterioration in mental or emotional functioning, requiring more intensive intervention